 ThinkForward is a programme which works with hard to reach young people in Tower Hamlets and Islington in London, Nottingham, and Kent.
 They run the only programme of its kind that works with young people for five years, starting when they are 13, in Year 9.
 It also offers young people a range of opportunities to connect with the world of work and transition support from school to work.
-Zak is their Programme Communications Officer and he will work to grow young people's involvement in their programme and develop ThinkForward's social media channels for young people, to increase their engagement and participation with the programme.
+Zak was their Programme Communications Officer and worked to grow young people's involvement in their programme and develop ThinkForward's social media channels for young people, increasing their engagement and participation with the programme.

 Thabita – Media Trust

 Media Trust works in partnership with the media and creative industry to give marginalised groups a stronger voice.
 They do this by promoting capacity building for charities and empowering young people from diverse backgrounds to work in the industry, all through skills based volunteering.
-Thabita was a participant on one of Media Trust’s youth programmes and is now the alumni coordinator!
-As part of her internship, she's looking forward to asking a lot of questions and building a community with Media Trust’s alumni members.
+Thabita was a participant on one of Media Trust’s youth programmes and went on to become the alumni coordinator!
+As part of her internship, she worked on building a community with Media Trust’s alumni members.

 Sam – Richard House Children's Hospice

 Richard House Children's Hospice based in East London, provides palliative care to children with life-limiting and life-threatening conditions across London.
 They provide a wide range of support, from residential clinical care, to music therapy, to end of life care with pre and post bereavement support for all the family.
-Joining Richard House as a Fundraising Assistant, Sam will be working closely with the wider fundraising team and taking ownership of various projects, spanning multiple fundraising streams.
+Sam joined Richard House as a Fundraising Assistant and worked closely with the wider fundraising team and taking ownership of various projects, spanning multiple fundraising streams.